How-to

 How embedded skills are resolved, and how to drop in your own.

 Skills are markdown workflow files.
-The binary ships eight defaults, extracts them on first run, and lets you override any of them at the user or project level.
+The binary ships eight defaults embedded inside it and lets you override any of them at the user or project level.
+The embedded copies are never written to disk automatically; run quaid skills extract when you want editable copies.
 This recipe covers the override mechanics.

 For the design, see The skills system.